 2. Apologize For Your Part, And Offer Ways To Change Things Around

-If someone resents you because of how you have contributed to their resentment; perhaps they took offence at something you said, then you should take responsibility and apologize for how you’ve made things difficult.
+If someone resents you because of how you have contributed to their resentment, perhaps they took offense at something you said, then you should take responsibility and apologize for how you’ve made things difficult.

 One thing I like about the book ”How To Win Friends & Influence People’‘ (by Dale Carnegie) is how he describes how important it is to apologize when someone feels resentful towards how you’ve contributed to their resentment.